nielsoffice/JSBorrowingMethod_Object/README.md

  JS1.html:46 Total Developer Experiences are : 7
  JS1.html:40 {yearsExperience: {…}, totalExp: ƒ}
  JS1.html:58 Total Designer Experiences are : 8

+ // Console.log Result
+ // for single argument
+ Total Developer Experiences are : 17
+ // for double arguments!
+ Total Developer Experiences are : 48 // [ 18 + 10 + 20 = 48 ]
 ```

 *Prototyping Function in Object or Object inside of Object